taikoxyz/taiko-mono/packages/website/docs/alpha-1-testnet/submit-feedback.md

 Submit your [feedback log](/docs/alpha-1-testnet/start-here#create-a-feedback-log) to GitHub Discussions.

-Thank you for participating in the Snæfellsjökull! 🌋
+Thank you for participating in the Snæfellsjökull testnet! 🌋